Born:

 • HUGO logo

-Dr. Worton joined a small group of geneticists in Geneva to create HUGO, the international Human Genome Organisation.
+Dr. Worton joined a small group of geneticists in Montreux to create HUGO, the international Human Genome Organisation.

 Leadership in Organizational Development, Cells, Genetics & Genomics